Using Books to Talk to Kids about Donor Conception

 Our Story: How We Became a Family (Donor Conception Network) - There are many versions.
 There are a few things I’d change (like the use of seed rather than sperm), but I’d still recommend them.
 Note that they originated in the UK, where most donations are altruistic.

-Wish, Miracle, Me (Coad) - This book is a powerful poem written from the perspective of a donor-conceived teen.
+Wish, Miracle, Me (Coad) - This poem written from the perspective of a donor-conceived teen covers a range of topics.
 I can’t wait to share it with my kids to spark conversation about family, identity, belonging, and resilience.

 Honorable Mention